shaminaj-disha/Home_Security_System/README.md

 # Home_Security_System

-It's a Hardware project using Arduino.
+It's an Arduino Hardware project.

 Thank you.